Grace Millane murder: Accused appears in Auckland District Court

 Judge Evangelos Thomas started the hearing by addressing the family.

-"All of us hope that justice for Grace is fair and swift and ultimately brings you some peace," Judge Evangelos Thomas said at the outset of the hearing.
+"All of us hope that justice for Grace is fair and swift and ultimately brings you some peace," Judge Thomas said at the outset of the hearing.

 "That will not be happening today.
 There will be no judgment today."